arati-1/reactjs.org/beta/src/content/apis/react/useImperativeHandle.md

 The object inside of `inputRef.current` is the object that was returned from the function.

 You won't use this technique very often.
-Still it's helpful if you want to expose some imperative methods like focusing, scrolling, or triggering animations to the parent component without giving the parent full access to the underlying DOM node.
+Still, it's helpful if you want to expose some imperative methods like focusing, scrolling, or triggering animations to the parent component without giving the parent full access to the underlying DOM node.

 <Sandpack>